agolicz/MCRiceRepGP/README.md

 3. tar -xvzf mcgplannotator.rice.files.11012018.tgz
 4. bash runMCGPlannotator.sh

-Default setting can be changed by modifying values within the SETTINGS section of runMCGPlannotator.sh Alternatively, you may want to try the web application: http://mcgplannotator.com/rice
+Default settings can be changed by modifying values within the SETTINGS section of runMCGPlannotator.sh Alternatively, you may want to try the web application: http://mcgplannotator.com/rice

 IMPORTANT: